TheNeikos/TheNeikos.github.io/_posts/2016-10-08-Using_Rust_for_Webdev_as_a_Hobby_Programmer.md

 # Conclusion

 All in all I think that it is quite possible to write Web Applications nicely.
-While one has to use Rust nightly with my choice of libraries once could use diesel with syntex on the stable branch and substitute Maud with something like Horrorshow.
+While one has to use Rust nightly with my choice of libraries one could also use diesel with syntex on the stable branch and substitute Maud with something like Horrorshow.